CCThompson82/MLE_capstone/Capstone_report.md

 number of samples that could be split was limited to 30.
 These parameter choices were instrumental in preventing any form of extraordinary variance.
 The 'Gini Importance' of each feature was retrieved from the model and the genes ranked in the order of importance.

-Originally, the top 200 genes were retained for the input dataset, however this was later reduced to 20 genes (explanation below).
+Originally, the top _k_ number of genes were retained for the input dataset, however the set of genes was not 100% stable.
+Some genes, such as _gne_ were present in every case, each run resulted in a slightly different selection of genes.
+To address this selection instability, the Gini Importance selection process was iterated across 5 different random seeds, and the genes present in the top _k_ in every iteration were kept.
+In this solution, k was set to 100 and resulted in a relatively stable selection of ~16-22 genes that would regularly enter the next phase of the project.

-This 20 gene set was scaled to standard mean and unit variance using the sklearn [Standard Scaler](http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html#sklearn.preprocessing.StandardScaler).
+This ~20 gene set was scaled to standard mean and unit variance using the sklearn [Standard Scaler](http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html#sklearn.preprocessing.StandardScaler).

 The second phase of Feature reduction was [Principle Component Analysis](http://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html#sklearn.decomposition.PCA) compression.
-A further compression was performed in which PCA was utilized to transform the 20-feature dataset into its principle components.
-The contribution from the 20 genes in each of the first three principle components is visualized in Figure 6.
+A further compression was performed in which PCA was utilized to transform the k-feature dataset into its principle components.
+The contribution from the k subset of genes in each of the first three principle components is visualized in Figure 6.

 ![Explained variance and Gene feature contribution to the first three principle components of the PCA transformation.](Figures/PCA_explained_variance.png)